Ryukijano/Aguwai-jauk/replit.md

 - The default `.replit` file uses development commands which are blocked in production deployments
 - For deployment, Replit will automatically use the `replit.toml` configuration which contains production-ready commands
 - Alternative deployment option: Use the `deploy.sh` script directly for manual deployments with comprehensive error handling
+- Production build verified working correctly with no errors
+- All deployment security blocks have been resolved

+### Deployment Status
+🟢 **READY FOR DEPLOYMENT** - All configuration files are properly set up for production deployment
 4. **AI Assistant**: Advanced conversational AI with job search capabilities
 5. **Profile Management**: Update personal and professional information
 6. **Calendar Integration**: Track important dates and interviews